IPS-LMU/The-EMU-SDMS-Manual/_book/emuR_funcs.md

 ### TextGrid collections

 A further function provided is the `convert_TextGridCollection()` function.
 This function converts an existing `.TextGrid` and `.wav` file collection to the `emuDB` format.
 In order to pair the correct files together the `.TextGrid` files and the `.wav` files must have the same name (i.e., file name without extension).
 A further restriction is that the tiers contained within all the `.TextGrid` files have to be equal in name and type (equal subsets can be chosen using the `tierNames` argument of the function).
 For example, if all `.TextGrid` files contain the tiers `Syl: IntervalTier`, `Phonetic: IntervalTier` and `Tone: TextTier` the conversion will work.
 However, if a single `.TextGrid` of the collection has the additional tier `Word: IntervalTier` the conversion will fail, although it can be made to work by specifying the equal tier subset `equalSubset = c('Syl', 'Phonetic', 'Tone')` and passing it into the function argument `convert\_TextGridCollection(..., tierNames = equalSubset, ...)`.
-R Example \@ref(rexample:emuRpackageDetailsConvTGcol) shows how to convert a TextGrid collection to the `emuDB` format.
+The R code snippet below shows how to convert a TextGrid collection to the `emuDB` format.

 ```r